Asset Pricing in Pre-trained Transformer: Models

-Where $(W^Q X_i ) (W^K X_j )^T$ conveys the original features' interaction information, $(W^Q X_i ) (W^K PE_j )^T$ and $(W^Q PE_i ) (W^K X_j )^T$ conveys features and positional interaction information which represent how the Query features at one time step are influenced by the positional information of the Key at another time step, $(W^Q PE_i ) (W^K PE_j )^T$ contains pure positional interaction information.
-Therefore, it is more advanced and efficient than traditional statistical models since this attention mechanism simultaneously captures differences of lagged inputs, and features in this case. \\ \paragraph{Multi-head self-attention} Multi-head self-attention is designed for the case that the dimension of features is large.
-It works exceptionally among the cross-sectionally oversized features.
-It separates the features into sub-groups and applies the single-head attention in each feature group.
+\paragraph{Multi-head self-attention} Multi-head self-attention is designed for the case where the dimension of extracted factors is large.
+It performs exceptionally well among the cross-sectionally oversized features in the general ML context.
+It separates the latent factors into subgroups and applies single-head attention within each factor group.
 It is an ideal approach for increasing the quality of information extraction.
-Concretely, for $head_i$, the masked attention for feature group $i$ is:
+Concretely, for $Head_i$, the masked attention for feature group $i$ is:

-Where the dimension for head $i$ and the number of heads are denoted as $d_k$ and $h$ respectively.
-Then,

 After concatenating and linearly connecting the outputs of each head, the final output of the masked multi-head attention can be computed: